Bullying at schools: prevention and methods of combating

 - with low intellect and studying problems;

 The impossibility to confront their bulliers unites them all.
 They can‘t fight back and protect themselves.

 A would-be bully is a person:

 - with low self-esteem which he or she tries to increase through humiliating others;

-- who trying to be in the spotlight whatever it takes;
+- who try to be in the spotlight whatever it takes;

 - aggressive, violent, prone to dominance and manipulation;

 As aggressors can be children from dysfunctional families as well as from families with high financial positions.